-Here are 10 tips for wildcrafting medicinal herbs that will help you on your plant foraging journey.
+Here are 10 tips for wildcrafting herbs that will help you on your plant foraging journey.

 Get a few good plant identification books for your area.